george-hub331/car-api/README.md

       "id" => unique id of the model, "num" => last num locations

-# Missing specification
-- I have issues creating a screen cast video, most screen cast applications i have used or checked do not add the audio

 # constructive feedback about improving the assignment.

 - well i would like to add html forms and styles and also the ability to view on google maps
 - ability to add multiple cars at a time to reduce latency

-Issues

-- Had issues running postman which is why i used only get requests

 github-repository - https://github.com/george_hub331/car-api